Spotted Tail: Marriage and family

 Spotted Tail married and had children.
 He gained his first wife in 1842, after a deadly fight against chief Mahto Wakuwa ("Running Bear"), and, the killed chief being a famous warrior, young (not even twenty years old) Spotted Tail's reputation probably greatly increased.

-Eugene Fitch Ware, a Fort Laramie army officer, wrote that Spotted Tail's daughter, Ah-ho-appa (Wheat Flour) named also Hinzinwin (Fallen Leaf) or even Monica, "... was one of those individuals found in all lands, at all places, and among all people; she was misplaced."
-He suggested that she adopted some European-American practices, and that she was thought to be secretly in love with one of the officers at the fort.
-When she was dying in 1866, Fallen Leaf made her father promise that she would be buried on a hillside overlooking Fort Laramie.
+Spotted Tail and his family spent some time living in the village outside Fort Laramie, during which Eugene Fitch Ware, an officer at the fort, wrote that Spotted Tail's daughter, variously referred to as Mni-Akuwin (Water Bringing Woman), Ah-ho-appa (a non-Lakota word said to mean Wheat Flour), and Hinzinwin (Fallen Leaf), "... was one of those individuals found in all lands, at all places, and among all people; she was misplaced."
+He suggested that she adopted some European-American practices, and that she was thought to be secretly in love with one of the officers at the fort, although she was a young child when she lived there.
+When she was dying of tuberculosis in 1866, Mni-Akuwin made her father promise that she would be buried beside her grandfather on a hillside overlooking Fort Laramie.
 The entire garrison at the post helped Spotted Tail to honor her request by arranging for a ceremonial funeral, including a Christian service and Sioux ceremony.
 Many years later, Spotted Tail had her remains transported to the Rosebud Indian Agency in South Dakota and re-interred.

+Mni-Akuwin was, in accordance with her wishes and those of her living relatives, re-interred a second time and moved back to the original site of her burial at Fort Laramie, Wyoming (by this time Fort Laramie National Historic Site) on June 25th, 2005.